U-M School of Natural Resources and Environment Graduate Career Fair

 *This event is for University of Michigan students and alumni*

 The University of Michigan School of Natural Resources and Environment (SNRE) is one of the nation's top graduate programs in the natural resources and environmental fields.
 Employers from around the country will have an opportunity to discuss career opportunities with SNRE's Masters and PhD students at our annual career fair.
 There is no fee for employers to participate in SNRE's Career Fair and lunch will be provided to recruiters!

 - Why Recruit SNRE Students

 - Airport Shuttle

 - Can't make it in person?
-Sign-up (see link above) for a one hour virtual meeting with students during the fair or email us at firstname.lastname@example.org to chat about setting up information sessions with students after the event
+Sign-up (see link above) for a one hour virtual meeting with students during the fair.
+Or email us at firstname.lastname@example.org to chat about setting up an employer information session with students after the event.

 - Jobs and internships should be suitable for graduate students (Master's and PhDs) in the fields listed below.
 SNRE does not have undergraduate students in our program